 Left-Right Symmetric Model (LRSM) is described by the gauge group $SU(3)_C \otimes SU(2)_L \otimes SU(2)_R \otimes U(1)_{B-L}$.
-As is evident form the gauge group that unlike SM, both the left-handed and right handed particles are taken as doublets in the said model.
+As is evident from the gauge group that unlike SM, both the left-handed and right handed particles are taken as doublets in the said model.
 The scalar sector of the model consists of one Higgs bidoublet $\phi (1,2,2,0)$ and two scalar triplets given by $\Delta_L(1,3,1,2)$ and $\Delta_R(1,1,3,2)$.
-Because of the presence of right-handed (RH) neutrinos and scalar triplets, LRSM incorporates within itself $Type-I$ and $Type-II$ seesaw masses naturally.\\ In order for the fermions to attain mass, a Yukawa Lagrangian is necessary which couples to the bidoublet $\phi$.
+Because of the presence of right-handed (RH) neutrinos and scalar triplets, LRSM incorporates within itself $Type-I$ and $Type-II$ seesaw masses naturally.\\ The fermions can attain mass only when the necessary Yukawa Lagrangian is constructed which shows coupling of particles to the bidoublet $\phi$.
 The Yukawa Lagrangian for fermions incorporating the bidoublet is given by,

-where, $l_L$ and $l_R$ are the left-handed and right-handed lepton fields, $Q_L$ and $Q_R$ are the left-handed and right-handed quark fields. $Y^l$ being the Yukawa coupling corresponding to leptons and $Y^q$ being the Yukawa coupling for the quarks.
-The Yukawa Lagrangian incorporating the scalar triplets which play a role in providing Majorana mass to the neutrinos is given by,
+where, $l_L$ and $l_R$ are the left-handed and right-handed lepton fields. $Y^l$ being the Yukawa coupling corresponding to leptons and $Y^q$ being the Yukawa coupling for the quarks.
+The Yukawa Lagrangian where the scalar triplets play a role in providing Majorana mass to the neutrinos is given by,

-$f_L$ and $f_R$ are the Majorana Yukawa couplings and are equal subjected to discrete left-right symmetry.
-The family indices $i,j$ runs from $1$ to $3$ representing the three generations of the fermions. $C=i\gamma_{2}\gamma_{0}$ is the charge conjugation operator, where $\gamma_{\mu}$ are the Dirac matrices and $\tilde{\phi} = \tau_{2}\phi^{*}\tau_{2}$.\\The breaking pattern of the LRSM gauge group takes place in two steps.
-The LRSM gauge group is first broken down to the Standard Model gauge group by the vev of the scalar triplet $\Delta_R$, and then the Standard Model gauge group is broken down to the electromagnetic gauge group i.e., $U(1)_{em}$ by the vev of the bidoublet and a tiny vev of the scalar triplet $\Delta_L$.\\So the resultant light neutrino mass of LRSM is expressed as a sum of the type-I and type-II seesaw mass terms, given as,
+$f_L$ and $f_R$ are the Majorana Yukawa couplings and are equal because of the discrete left-right symmetry.
+The family indices $i,j$ runs from $1$ to $3$ representing the three generations of the fermions. $C=i\gamma_{2}\gamma_{0}$ is the charge conjugation operator, where $\gamma_{\mu}$ are the Dirac matrices and $\tilde{\phi} = \tau_{2}\phi^{*}\tau_{2}$.\\The symmetry breaking of the gauge group describing the model takes place in two steps.
+The model gauge group is first broken down to the Standard Model gauge group by the VEV of the scalar triplet $\Delta_R$, and then the Standard Model gauge group is broken down to the electromagnetic gauge group i.e., $U(1)_{em}$ by the VEV of the bidoublet and a tiny vev of the scalar triplet $\Delta_L$.\\So the resultant light neutrino mass of LRSM is expressed as a sum of the type-I and type-II seesaw mass terms, given as,

 where,

 is the type-I seesaw mass, and type-II seesaw mass is given by